claragrabel/Masters_Thesis/code_linux/HPC_Commands_Navigation.md

 # go to previous directory
 ..

-# short-cuts for going back to my home directory:
+# short-cuts for going back to my home directory
 cd ~/
 cd $HOME